CERT/CC

 DESCRIPTION

-As part of its processing, rwdedupe will re-order the records before writing them.
+Note: As part of its processing, rwdedupe re-orders the records before writing them.

 To have rwdedupe ignore fields in the comparison, specify those fields in the --ignore-fields switch.
 When --ignore-fields=FIELDS is specified, a record is considered a duplicate of another if all fields except those in FIELDS match exactly. rwdedupe will treat FIELDS as being identical across all records.
 Put another way, if the only difference between two records is in the FIELDS fields, only one of those records will be written to the output.

 During its processing, rwdedupe will try to allocate a large (near 2GB) in-memory array to hold the records.
-If 2GB cannot be allocated, rwdedupe reduces the requested size until it succeeds.
-(You may use the --buffer-size switch to change this default buffer size.)
+(You may use the --buffer-size switch to change this maximum buffer size.)
 If more records are read than will fit into memory, the in-core records are temporarily stored on disk as described by the --temp-directory switch.
 When all records have been read, the on-disk files are merged to produce the output.

 OPTIONS